Let us know about your experience on our site. Use the link below to submit your thoughts.

 - Whether the child needs special education and related services.

-Parent consent is documented with a signature on the Consent for Full and Individual Initial Evaluation Form.
+Parent notice and consent are documented with a signature on the Consent for Full and Individual Initial Evaluation Form.
 Upon receipt of consent, the initial evaluation begins and must be completed within 60 days.

 A copy of the Procedural Safeguards Manual for Parents must be made available and reviewed with the parents either in person or via phone.